The Olmsted Air Force Base, which was located where the Harrisburg International Airport is today, was a part of Middletown for decades.

 Prior to the creation of the military base, the large amount of land had a few previous owners.
 The area first belonged to Colonel James Young.
 Young had many farms spread across the town, owning around 1400 acres of farmland.
 He grew wheat, hay, tobacco, and other assorted vegetables while also raising animals.
 There were pigs, sheep, hens, and cows, all used for food plus cows for dairy.
 During his time in Middletown, Young’s farms were known as “The Pride of Dauphin County” since they were the best in every aspect; his care for the environment and his animals produced quality goods and a distinguished positive atmosphere.
 A little while later, the famous H. J. Heinz Company bought the land so they could grow mainly cucumbers for their sales in pickle production.
 They grew a variety of other crops as well including onions, tomatoes, peppers, cabbages, mango-melons, horseradishes, and the unfamiliar martynia.

 In 1949 and Olmsted Air Force base was designated as the head point for shipments of resources heading for Germany during the Berlin Airlift.
 (This was a mission to deliver needed resources to Berlin during the Berlin Blockade.
-The mission lasted for eleven months, in which the allies provided over 2,000 tons of supplies to the Berlin people via aircraft.)
+The mission lasted for eleven months, in which the allies provided over 2 million tons of supplies to the Berlin people via aircraft.)

 Naturally, this was not the first time the depot had pitched in on military war efforts.
 During World War II (1939-1945), the Middletown Air Depot had fixed 2,325 engines in one month, shattering previous records.
 Since it was the largest airplane engine overhaul center in the world (at the time of WWII), employment at the base sky-rocketed to 17,000 workers.
 Many areas in Middletown (such as Oak Hills and Pineford) were developed to house the base’s personnel.
 When Pearl Harbor was attacked by Japan on December 7, 1941, the Air Force base became an important part of the war effort, helping mainly with supplies.
 They were involved in World War I, World War II, the Berlin Airlift, the Korean Conflict, the Cold War, and even the Vietnam War.
 In 1959, the base expanded and remodeled its buildings and runway along with being able to house several versions of supply planes, fighter jets (and do maintenance on their weapons systems).
 In 1960 it became the only guided air-to-air rocket overhaul/testing base for the Air Force’s Falcon missile.